How to set your sailboat to sail a particular point of sail

 What happens:

 Sailing along, you have the normal weather helm pulling the tiller to leeward, but you set the bungees to maintain the course, so the tiller is slightly to windward.
-The jib is slightly stalled and the main is luffing a little.

-1. Wind shifts to beam:
+1. Wind shifts to beam, a lift:

 2. Wind shifts ahead (a header):

-It's really quite fun to try, but remember if the windspeed changes your tiller and sail settings will be wrong!
+It's really quite fun to try, but remember if the windspeed changes your tiller and sail settings could be wrong!
 You can have it set perfectly balanced, and just a move to the other side of the boat and it won't be just right anymore.
 This is a way to give your arm a rest, not a way to leave the cockpit for extended periods.

 • Sailing Texas Article Index